wp-plugins/role-scoper/readme.txt

 = 1.3-dev =
 * BugFix : Hidden Content Teaser blocked all posts if "hide private posts" option not enabled
 * BugFix : With "Users CSV Entry" enabled (default for sites with over 100 users), new roles could not be assigned to users
+* BugFix : Non-administrators could not view file attachments to private/restricted content (including images), even if they can read the post

 = 1.3.RC5 - 16 Oct 2010 =